gwleuverink/leuver.ink/source/_posts/building-a-cli-companion-for-your-nativephp-app.blade.md

 This post ties it all together: a CLI companion that extends your desktop app into the terminal.
 Your NativePHP app already ships with PHP, so you can build a standalone CLI powered by that bundled binary.
 No PHP required on the user's machine.
 Think <a href="https://phpacker.dev" target="_blank" rel="noopener">phpacker</a>, but backed by your app's database and local API, with full <a href="https://laravel.com/docs/prompts" target="_blank" rel="noopener">Laravel Prompts</a> support.

-The interesting part isn't what any specific CLI does.
+The examples are taken from <a href="https://devkeepr.app" target="_blank" rel="noopener">Devkeepr</a>, a NativePHP desktop app I'm building for managing local dev environments.
+But the interesting part isn't what this specific CLI does.
 It's how a standalone executable discovers and communicates with a desktop application that may or may not be running.

 <img class="rounded-xl dark:hidden" src="/assets/images/cli-install-light.png" alt="CLI install prompt">
 <img class="rounded-xl drop-shadow-2xl hidden dark:block" src="/assets/images/cli-install-dark.png" alt="CLI install prompt">